Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 { \bf Authors Contributions}

-M.S.A. devised the concept and performed the measurements.
+M.S.A. devised the experiments and performed the measurements.
 T.N., R.I. and M.S.A. prepared the devices.
 S.Y. was also involved in the measurements.
 M.S.A., S.A.
 J.W.A.R. and Y.M. analysed the data.
 M.S. provided theoretical input.
-M.S.A. wrote the paper.
-M.S., J.W.A.R, S.Y. and Y.M. contributed in writing and reviewed the manuscript.
-All the authors were involved in the discussion.
+M.S.A. wrote the paper and all the authors were involved in revision and discussion.

 { \bf Competing interests}

 The authors declare no competing interests.